Home > Academics > Undergraduate > Undergrad Research Opportunities

 • CSE students can do an independent study (EECS 399/499) with faculty outside of EECS if they also find an EECS (CSE or ECE) professor to be a co-director.

 1. Locate a research opportunity by contacting EECS faculty members to identify upcoming research openings.
-Please see our current list of projects here or see the bottom of this page for tips on identifying research areas and connecting with faculty.
+Please see this spreadsheet with a current list of projects or see the bottom of this page for tips on identifying research areas and connecting with faculty.
+Note the column M indicates the semester in which the faculty member intends to offer the research project.

 2. Once connected on a specific project, work with your faculty mentor to determine the following: